MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Deploy-microsoft-teams-app/3-Publish-Teams-app.md

+---
+lab:
+  title: 'Exercise 3: Publish your Teams tab app'
+  description: In this exercise, you learn how to publish your app to the organization store.
+  duration: 40 minutes
+  level: 100
+  islab: true
+---

 # Exercise 3: Publish your Teams tab app

 In this exercise, you learn how to publish your app to the organization store.